Nextome/documentation-dev/docs/Nextome Map View/integration.md

     pod init
     ```

 3. To your Podfile, be sure that the platform is at least 13.2 then add the CocoaPods specs source and our Nextome source.
-Then add the NextomeMapView_<Environment> pod.
-The <Environment> can be Release and Debug.
+Then add the NextomeMapView_Environment pod where Environment can be can be Release or Debug.

     ```bash